Popular North Jersey Burger Joint Crowned 2nd Best Burger In America

 White Manna on River Street in Hackensack took the No. 2 spot on the Daily Meal's rundown of "101 Best Burgers in America."

-"Originally founded in 1939 at the New York World’s Fair, White Manna is a Hackensack, New Jersey, staple with burgers so legendary that celebrity chefs like Anthony Bourdain and Guy Fieri have stopped by to grab a bite," the website writes.

 "White Manna’s juicy burgers are topped with onion and cheese and served on a Martin’s potato roll.
-Pair your burger with a side of crispy fries or, if you’re a pickle fiend, add a 12-ounce cup of pickle chips."
+Pair your burger with a side of crispy fries or, if you’re a pickle fiend, add a 12-ounce cup of pickle chips," the website says.

+Founded in 1939 at the World's Fair, White Manna moved to Hackensack in 1946.
+The eatery has been featured on The Food Network's "Diners, Drive-Ins, and Dives," "Best Thing I Ever Ate," and "Food Feuds."

 The top spot went to the cheeseburger by Au Cheval in Chicago.